practicalli/clojure/reference/clojure-cli/defining-aliases.md

 ```

 Multiple aliases can be used together

 ```clojure
 clojure -M:env/test:test/runner
 ```

 > #### Hint::Only one main namespace
-> If multiple aliases set a main namespace, only the last alias in the chain calls has its main namespace called, e.g. `clojure -M:middleware/cider-nrepl:inspect/cognitect-rebl:middleware/nrebl` will call the main namespace of `:middleware/nrebl`.
+> If multiple aliases set a main namespace, only the last alias in the chain has its main namespace called, e.g. `clojure -M:middleware/cider-nrepl:inspect/cognitect-rebl:middleware/nrebl` will call the main namespace of `:middleware/nrebl`.

 ## An alias for a community tool

 Use the rebel community tool by including its alias.

 ```clojure